MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 > [!IMPORTANT]
 > Pipeline administrators must also have access to all development, test, and production environments that are associated with pipelines they create or run.

-Assign the **Deployment Pipeline Administrator** security role to users or Azure Active Directory groups within the host environment.
+Assign the **Deployment Pipeline Administrator** security role to users or Microsoft Entra groups within the host environment.
 This security role is installed with the **Power Platform Pipelines** application.
 More information: [Assign a security role to a user](../admin/assign-security-roles.md)

 ## Centrally manage and monitor deployments